MarcvdSluys/SolTrack-Python/README.md

 print("Time (UT):  %02d:%02d:%09.6lf"                          % (st.hour, st.minute, st.second))
 print("Corrected azimuth, altitude:         %10.6lf° %10.6lf°" % (st.azimuth, st.altitude))
 ```

+### Update from v0.1.x to v0.2.0

+The update from SolTrack v0.1.4 to v0.2.0 is **not backwards compatible**.
+Most public members/variables and
+methods/functions, as well as dummy arguments have been renamed in order to comply better with the Python
+standards.
+I have tried to put as much nuisance into a single update as possible (as opposed to in multiple
+updates, rather than as opposed to as little nuisance as possible), so that this will hopefully not happen
+again in the future.
+For public methods, the obsolescent old name is kept as an alias, and warnings are
+issued when used, instructing how to adapt your code.
+In many cases a variable or function name `likeThis`
+will have been replaced to one `like_this`, i.e. upper case replaced with an underscore and lower case.
+See
+the [documentation](https://soltrack.readthedocs.io) for more details.

 ### Code example for SolTrack v0.1.x (old)